-- 1.1 This application is brought before Planning Committee due to a total of 11 objections from local residents and an objection and call-in request from Cllr Wemyss and (previous) Cllr Payter-Harris.
-The application is now the subject of an appeal on grounds of non-determination and as such this report seeks a resolution by the Committee as to its likely determination should it had retained jurisdiction over the application.
-It differs from other applications on the agenda in this respect, but has been added due to this urgency. - 1.2 The main issues for consideration in the determination of the application are considered to be as follows: - · The principle of development; - Standard of accommodation; - Relevant planning history providing fallback position - Parking; - Waste: - Amenity impacts upon neighbouring residents; - · Impact upon the Solent Protection Areas; and - Any other raised matters.
+- 1.1 This application is brought before Planning Committee due to a total of 16 objections from local residents. - 1.2 The main issues for consideration in the determination of the application are considered to be as follows: - The principle of development; - Standard of accommodation; - Relevant planning history providing fallback position - Parking; - Waste; - Amenity impacts upon neighbouring residents; - Impact upon the Solent Protection Areas; and - Any other raised matters.